hibbitts-design/docsify-open-publishing-starter-kit/README.md

     <img src="https://img.shields.io/badge/chat-on%20discord-7289DA.svg" alt="Docsify Discord Chat" />
 </a>

-> This is a starter kit to create an open [Docsify](https://docsify.js.org) documentation site, with a link automatically created on each page to edit the source Markdown text in a GitHub or GitLab repository.
+> This is a starter kit to create an open [Docsify](https://docsify.js.org) documentation site.
+Global navigation elements can be hidden for seamlessly embedding pages into other platforms.
+Includes a pre-configured "Edit this Page on GitHub" link.

 📸 Docsify Open Publishing Screenshot
 ---